Chart Color Schemes

 Rose Bay - Vaucluse - Watsons Bay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Rose Bay - Vaucluse - Watsons Bay's population was 11,924 as of the 2021 Census.
-By Nov 2025, it is estimated to be around 11,909, a decrease of 15 people (0.1%).
-This change is inferred from an ABS estimate of 11,857 in June 2024 and the addition of 92 validated new addresses since the Census date.
-The population density as of Nov 2025 is 2,316 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth in recent periods.
+Rose Bay - Vaucluse - Watsons Bay's population was 12,018 as of Nov 2025.
+This showed an increase of 94 people since the 2021 Census, which recorded a population of 11,924.
+The change was inferred from ABS' estimated resident population of 11,857 in June 2024 and 92 validated new addresses since the Census date.
+This resulted in a density ratio of 2,338 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration primarily drove population growth during recent periods.

-AreaSearch's projections for the area are based on ABS/Geoscience Australia figures released in 2024 with a 2022 base year, and NSW State Government SA2 level projections for areas not covered by this data, released in 2022 with a 2021 base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the population is projected to increase by 1,102 persons, reflecting an 8.8% gain over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections were used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+By 2041, the population is projected to increase by 1,102 persons, reflecting a gain of 7.8% over the 17-year period.

 Frequently Asked Questions - Population